 - 1. Provide a brief summary of what the reinvestment plan priority will fund. - 2.
 Each reinvestment plan priority must contain a description of the major budgeted items (personnel, equipment, operational costs, etc.) and the cost associated with each item.
 The qualifications of both training and experience for staff and a break out of each position being funded should be included in the plan. - 3.
-If the reinvestment plan priority is funding start-up costs for an State Plan Service, list the specific start-up costs expenditures that will be funded, and the length of time start-up costs will be required e.g. six months, with a maximum of one year, of staff salaries, staff training, etc. Include an offset for estimated billable services. - 4.
+If the reinvestment plan priority is funding start-up costs for a State Plan Service, list the specific start-up costs expenditures that will be funded, and the length of time start-up costs will be required e.g. six months, with a maximum of one year, of staff salaries, staff training, etc. Include an offset for estimated billable services. - 4.
 Identify how the reinvestment plan priority will be financed for continuation once Reinvestment Funds have been expended.
-Sustainability must be discussed with some detail as to the funding options in the future and a description of how the service will continue or a justification as to why the services will end. - 5.
-Reinvestment plan priorities with requests for Non-Medical facility, land or property purchase and/or fixed asset expenditures require submission of the specific information outlined in Review and Approval Guidelines for Reinvestment Plans that Provide for Costs for Facility or Real Estate Purchase, Renovation or Purchase of Fixed Assets (Attachment 5).
+Sustainability must be discussed, including funding options that will be considered in the future and a description of how the services will continue.
+If servicers will not be continued, include an explanation for why the services will end. - 5.
+Reinvestment plan priorities with requests for Non-Medical facility, land or property purchase and/or fixed asset expenditures require submission of the specific information outlined in Assets (Attachment 5).